WannabeDeva/pythonQB/README.md

 # pythonQB
-solution to the python questino bank
+solution to the python question bank